 You’ll also need to identify the number of emails that need to be created for each campaign.

-But what if you’re doing more than just a single piece of content?
+What if you’re doing more than just a single piece of content?
 What if you’re promoting a product launch?
-Here’s your email publishing schedule for that, too:
+Here’s your email publishing schedule for that, too.

 What about a webinar email promo template?

-If you decide to send out a newsletter, try sending on at least once a month or weekly if you can manage to create enough content.
-If you’re going for one a week or one a month, send your newsletters on Wednesdays as that is considered the best day to send emails.
+If you decide to send out a newsletter, try sending one at least once a month or weekly, if you can manage to create enough content.
+If you’re going for one a week or one a month, send your newsletters on Wednesdays, as that is considered the best day to send emails.

 Identify which season this campaign is associated with.

-You could stick to the standard four, or you can also include seasonal events like holiday shopping season, etc.
+You could stick to the standard four, or you can also include seasonal events, like holiday shopping season.

 Why would you want to determine your seasons so far in advance?